wfanyue/wfanyue.github.io/_pages/about.md

 # Biography
 My name is Fanyue Wei.
 I am a first-year Ph.D student at the National University of Singapore(NUS), under the supervision of [Prof. Angela Yao](https://www.comp.nus.edu.sg/~ayao/).
 Previously, I obtained my M.E degree from the University of Electronic Science and Technology of China, under the supervision of [Prof. Wen Li](https://wenli-vision.github.io/) and [Prof. Lixin Duan](https://scholar.google.com/citations?user=inRIcS0AAAAJ&hl=en).

 My research focuses on multimodal learning, including Video Understanding, Text-to-Image Generation, and *etc*.
+I hope to pursue real-world^2 model, which means real-world world model or real-world to model.

 If you are interested in my research, feel free to contact me at: wfanyue@gmail.com or wfanyue@u.nus.edu.